Second Sunday in Lent – Sunday

-The Lord permits the world to try us and to persecute us only for “a little while” because He wants us to grow in our experience and our correct use of His Gospel for comfort in our afflictions.
-St. Paul writes to the Romans, that having been justified by faith in our crucified and risen Savior, who turned our sorrow into joy, “we glory in tribulations also, knowing that tribulation worketh patience; and patience experience, and experience hope.
+The Lord permits the world to try us and to persecute us only for “a little while” because He wants us to grow in our experience and in our correct use of His Gospel for comfort in our afflictions.
+St. Paul wrote to the Romans that, having been justified by faith in our crucified and risen Savior, who turned our sorrow into joy, “we glory in tribulations also, knowing that tribulation worketh patience, and patience experience, and experience hope.
 And hope maketh not ashamed, because the love of God is shed abroad in our hearts by the Holy Ghost which is given unto us” (Romans 5:3-5).

 “Why should cross and trial grieve me?

 Christ is near, with His cheer; never will He leave me.

 that God’s Son, for my own, to my faith hath given?